rbohl/liferay-docs/developer/frameworks/articles/data-engine/01-data-definition-api/01-data-definition-api-operations.markdown

 Optional parameters: none

 Optional builder methods:

 - `allowDelete()` to grant deletion permission
 - `allowUpdate()` to grant update permission
 - `allowView()` to grant view permission

-Specify more than one builder method to grant mutliple permissions simultaneously.
+Specify more than one builder method to grant multiple permissions simultaneously.

-Here's an example request builder that grants Site Members all three permissions:

-`DEDataDefinitionDeleteModelPermissionsRequest` is for revoking permission to view, update, or delete two permissions: the permission to define new Data Definition permissions for a User, and the permission to add a new entity registry in the system.
-If a user choose to make this type of delete request, all the roles listed in the request will lose both permissions at the same time.
+`DEDataDefinitionDeleteModelPermissionsRequest` is for revoking permission to view, update, and/or delete a specific data definition already in the system.
+If a user choose to make this type of delete request, all the roles listed in the request will lose whichever permissions are specified in the `actionIds` parameter for the given Data Definition.

 Required parameters:

 - `long companyId`
 - `long scopeGroupId`
 - `long deDataDefinitionId`